 - Some models are not directly compatible with Android phones

-- Many streaming and connectivity options require extra accessories
+- Streaming and connectivity options may require extra accessories

 - VA clinics are exempt from trials or special offers